hyperchris/LogoDetector/README.md

 # LogoDetector
-use the detector to find the in an image
+use the detector to find a specific in an image. **There should not be space in image names!**

 ##Update
 **Available [logo_name]: 'subway', 'stopsign', 'chase', 'mobil'**